-To find a multi-bagger stock, what are the underlying trends we should look for in a business?
-Typically, we'll want to notice a trend of growing return on capital employed (ROCE) and alongside that, an expanding base of capital employed.
+Finding a business that has the potential to grow substantially is not easy, but it is possible if we look at a few key financial metrics.
+Ideally, a business will show two trends; firstly a growing return on capital employed (ROCE) and secondly, an increasing amount of capital employed.
 Ultimately, this demonstrates that it's a business that is reinvesting profits at increasing rates of return.
-That's why when we briefly looked at CGI's (TSE:GIB.A) ROCE trend, we were pretty happy with what we saw.
+That's why when we briefly looked at Z Energy's (NZSE:ZEL) ROCE trend, we were pretty happy with what we saw.

 Return On Capital Employed (ROCE): What is it?

 For those that aren't sure what ROCE is, it measures the amount of pre-tax profits a company can generate from the capital employed in its business.
-To calculate this metric for CGI, this is the formula:
+The formula for this calculation on Z Energy is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-In the above chart we have measured CGI's prior ROCE against its prior performance, but the future is arguably more important.
-If you'd like to see what analysts are forecasting going forward, you should check out our free report for CGI.
+In the above chart we have measured Z Energy's prior ROCE against its prior performance, but the future is arguably more important.
+If you'd like, you can check out the forecasts from the analysts covering Z Energy here for free.

 While the returns on capital are good, they haven't moved much.
-Over the past five years, ROCE has remained relatively flat at around 18% and the business has deployed 24% more capital into its operations.
-Since 18% is a moderate ROCE though, it's good to see a business can continue to reinvest at these decent rates of return.
+The company has consistently earned 13% for the last five years, and the capital employed within the business has risen 52% in that time.
+13% is a pretty standard return, and it provides some comfort knowing that Z Energy has consistently earned this amount.
 Stable returns in this ballpark can be unexciting, but if they can be maintained over the long run, they often provide nice rewards to shareholders.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.